artisan-roaster-scope/artisan/_docs/01-quick-start-guide.md

 **NOTE:
 *Unplug Your Laptop Before You Roast***

-For most people, unless you have a USB isolator you need to unplug your computer when using Artisan or will get feedback loops that will create all sorts of crazy spikes in the graph.
-If you are using a desktop I guess you need to get an isolator.
+For some people, unless you have a USB isolator, you need to unplug your computer when using Artisan or you may get feedback loops that may create unwanted spikes in the graph.
+If you are using a desktop, you may need an isolator if you are seeing the spikes.

 Before or after your first roast, look at the [Setup ](https://artisan-scope.org/docs/setup/) page to see how to adjust your bean temp readings and your sampling rates.